ometman/My-portfolio/README.md

 <!-- Describe how a new developer could make use of your project.-->

-Access to the the website is very simple.
 ### Prerequisites

 In order to run this project you need: